 Spinach is high in several nutrients that help the immune system work, including folic acid, vitamin A, and vitamin C. The cantaloupe contributes even more vitamin A and C, and the avocado adds more folic acid.

 Two meals contain at least one vitamin C–rich food (cantaloupe, spinach, and berries).
-High blood levels of vitamin C are associated with an enhanced immune system.
-Some studies suggest vitamin C can reduce the duration of a cold by about half a day.
+Adequate intake of vitamin C is associated with an enhanced immune system.
+Some studies suggest vitamin C can even slightly reduce the duration of a cold.

 The canola oil in the salad dressing provides plant omega-3s (alpha-linolenic acid), while the salmon provides fish omega-3s.
-According to a recent study, higher intakes of alpha-linolenic acid may reduce the risk of pneumonia.
+According to one study, higher intakes of alpha-linolenic acid may reduce the risk of pneumonia.

 The hot tea and hot soup both help soothe your throat and clear your sinuses.